- All physicians are board certified anesthesiologists

 - Patients receive one to one nursing care in a PACU/ICU setting until discharge

 - All patients receive Vivitrol injection, which blocks opioid receptors for up to one month

 - We recognize that detox is not the definitive treatment for opioid addiction and will assist placing patients in detox follow up such as intensive outpatient therapy, inpatient rehab, addiction counseling, etc.

 What is Anesthesia Assisted Detox?

 Anesthesia assisted detox (AAD) is known by many names, such as anesthesia assisted rapid opioid detox (AAROD), rapid drug detox (RDD) or ultrarapid drug detox (URDD).
-This procedure allows the patient, while under general anesthesia, to go through the detoxification process with out the painful side effects of traditional rehabilitation.
+This procedure allows the patient, while under general anesthesia, to go through the detoxification process without the painful side effects of traditional rehabilitation.
 While the patient is asleep, an opioid antagonist is administered to strip the body’s receptors of the opioids, along with a mix of other medications to control withdrawal symptoms.
-ADD resolves the physical withdrawal symptoms of opiate dependency within a matter of hours, allowing the patient to move on to the next phase of treatment quickly, insuring a successful, sustained recovery.
+ADD resolves the physical withdrawal symptoms of opiate dependency within a matter of hours, allowing the patient to move on to the next phase of treatment quickly, ensuring a successful, sustained recovery.